irenegr/themes/README.md

-Some of my not so perfect themes
+Some of my not so perfect themes.